Are Alaskan Malamutes Good with Kids? Family Guide

 Alaskan Malamutes are energetic and large, which means they can accidentally knock over small children.
 Supervision is essential, but they generally love kids.

-With a typical weight of 75-100 lbs and lifespan of 10-14 yrs, the Alaskan Malamute requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 75-100 lbs and lifespan of 10-14 yrs, the Alaskan Malamute has specific care needs shaped by its genetics and build.
 Whether you are researching the Alaskan Malamute for the first time or deepening your knowledge as a current owner, the breed's working lineage is the foundation for understanding their needs.

 Age-Appropriate Interactions